Writing Task #13 : A Small Problem

 2. Use simple, natural English.

-3. Make all connecting words BOLD (and, then, after, because, so).
+3. Make all connecting words BOLD (and, then, after that, because, so, finally, etc.).

 4. Read the story slowly and clearly.